magicleap/developer-portal-docs/docs/guides/unity/getting-started/unity-simple-interaction.md

 7. **Optional:** Enable the *Smooth Position* and *Smooth rotation* parameters of the **XR Grab Interactable** script to increase the fluidity in the cube's motion.

-<Image url= {require("/img/unity/simple-app-interaction/xr-grab-interactable.png")} >The Smooth Settings inside the XR Grab Interactable Component </Image>
+<Image url= {require("/img/unity/simple-app-interaction/xr-grab-interactable.png")} width="500px">The Smooth Settings inside the XR Grab Interactable Component </Image>

 8.Enable *Is Kinematic* on the Grabbable Cube's Rigidbody script to prevent the object from falling to the ground at the start of the application and ignore forces such as velocity.

-<Image url= {require("/img/unity/simple-app-interaction/grabbable-cube-settings.png")} >The Grabbable Cube's component hierarchy</Image>
+<Image url= {require("/img/unity/simple-app-interaction/grabbable-cube-settings.png")} width="500px">The Grabbable Cube's component hierarchy</Image>

-9. Select the **Game Controller** from the scene hierarchy (XR Rig/Session Origin/Game Controller).
+1. Select the **Game Controller** from the scene hierarchy (XR Rig/Session Origin/Game Controller).

-10. In the Inspector, find the **XR Ray Interactor** script attached to this object.
+2. In the Inspector, find the **XR Ray Interactor** script attached to this object.
 Drag the **XR Interaction Manager** from the scene into the **XR Interaction Manager** slot in the script.

-11. Deselect the *Force grab* option to allow for the Grabbable Cube to be manipulated at a distance instead of sliding to the controllers location when grabbed:
+3. Deselect the *Force grab* option to allow for the Grabbable Cube to be manipulated at a distance instead of sliding to the controllers location when grabbed:

-<Image url= {require("/img/unity/simple-app-interaction/xr-ray-interactor.png")} >The Controller's XR Ray Interactor script settings</Image>
+<Image url= {require("/img/unity/simple-app-interaction/xr-ray-interactor.png")} width="500px">The Controller's XR Ray Interactor script settings</Image>

 ## Adding Hover Interaction